Optional cookies help us improve Palette. Cookie policy

 └── ...

-The agent reads this file at the start of every session.
+Claude Code or Codex reads its supported instruction file at the start of a session.
 Keep it scannable, not exhaustive.

 A good CLAUDE.md or AGENTS.md covers: